SafeExamBrowser/seb-testing/win/2.2/README.md

 Known limitations:
 - This version does not yet automatically generate URL filter rules when external additional resources are added.
 Activate URL filtering and create filter rules manually.
-- The implementation of the new URL filter (compatible with SEB for macOS) isn't finished yet.
-In this build you cannot create or change URL filter rules, import a config file created in an earlier version of SEB for Windows or SEB for macOS.
-- When using touch optimized mode, the SEB task bar can disappear if the screen of a tablet-like device running latest Windows 10 versions is rotated.

 This document is subject to change, if you're testing SEB 2.2 please check out this document regularly.